devangshekhawat/Revi-OS-11-Post-Install-Guide/README.md

   * Go to the [vcredist GitHub Page](https://github.com/abbodi1406/vcredist/releases).
   * Under Assets, download the latest VisualCppRedist.zip file.
   * Once downloaded, extract the .zip file and run the installer.

+## Drivers
+* Get the drivers for your specific hardware from the vendor's site since Revision ships with Windows update disabled by default.

 ## Packages
 * Here are some packages that I use and would recommend using.